-On Thursday, the TMB issued a waiver that allows telephone refills of valid prescriptions for treatment of chronic pain by a physician with an established chronic pain patient.
+On May 8, the TMB extended a waiver that allows telephone refills of valid prescriptions for treatment of chronic pain by a physician with an established chronic pain patient.

-Earlier this week, TMB allowed expanding the use of telemedicine, temporarily waived license and permit renewal requirements, and allowed retired physicians to return to active status (See below).
+Earlier in March, TMB allowed expanding the use of telemedicine, temporarily waived license and permit renewal requirements, and allowed retired physicians to return to active status (See below).

 “During this critical time, medical providers will need to focus their attention and energy on the health and well-being of our fellow Texans,” said TMB President Sherif Z. Zaafran, MD.
 “The Texas Medical Board will be doing all that it can to help assist Texas physicians, and other licensees under our authority, in making sure they stand ready and able to treat patients across the state.”